 A Salter-Harris fracture involves damage to the growth plate of bone among children.
-It is important to note that the growth plate is a soft region of cartilage at the ends of long bones.
+Generally, it is important to note that the growth plate is a soft region of cartilage at the ends of long bones.
 This type of fracture can develop in any long bone in the body such as fingers, toes, arms and legs.

 What are the signs?

-A Salter-Harris fracture typically occurs after a fall or injury that results to pain.
+Generally, a Salter-Harris fracture typically occurs after a fall or injury that results to pain.
 It can be accompanied by other symptoms such as:

 - Difficulty bearing weight on the lower limb